Talking to your parents about when they should stop driving

 By Greg Kling 10 pm On

 Discussing when your parents should stop driving can be a sensitive and challenging conversation.
-This video provides guidance on approaching this topic with care and empathy.
+This video provides guidance on approaching this topic with care, empathy, and home care awareness.
 It covers key considerations for assessing driving safety, including physical and cognitive changes that may affect their ability to drive safely.
-The video also offers practical tips for initiating the discussion in a respectful manner, addressing their concerns, and exploring alternative transportation options.
+The video also offers practical tips for initiating the discussion in a respectful manner, addressing their concerns, and exploring alternative transportation and home care support options.
 By watching this video, you’ll gain valuable insights into how to handle this delicate subject with compassion and understanding.

 Request a free Consultation